 Given the importance of the water heater, do you actually know a good amount about it?
-We’re here with a few things to think about when it comes to servicing, maintaining, and replacing your water heater.
+We’re here to give you some things to think about when it comes to maintaining, servicing, and replacing your water heater.

-Natural gas and electric water heaters will commonly last about a decade before you need to think about replacing the appliance.
-If you are not sure how old your water heater is, the date the equipment was manufactured will be shown in the serial number which you can find on the identification tag on the water heater tank.
+Natural gas and electric water heaters will commonly last about a decade before you need to think about replacing the system.
+If you aren’t sure about the age of your water heater, the date the system was manufactured will be shown in the serial number which you can find on the label on the water heater tank.

 Maturing water heaters are nothing to take lightly.
-A water heater that is ten years or older is at higher risk of getting a leak and resulting in water damage to your home.
-If your water heater sits in your attic or above the ground floor, the possibility of catastrophic damage increases.
-Make sure you have your water heater maintenance yearly to avoid any leaks from causing damage to your home.
+A water heater that is 10 years or older is at higher risk of getting a leak and causing water damage to your home.
+If your water heater sits in your attic or above the first floor, the potential for catastrophic damage rises.
+Make sure you have your water heater maintenance annually to avoid any leaks from damaging your home.

 The most typical failure of residential water heaters that will require replacement is a leaking tank.

 It is best to have your installer place the water heater in a drain pan with piping that enables the pan to drain outside of your home and minimize the potential of water damage.
 Each water heater should have a functional and accessible turn-off valve on the inlet water supply to the tank, and a ball-type valve on the gas supply.
 For electric water heaters, an electrical switch off should be located close by.